• About

 27 Saturday Feb 2010

-Posted by Craig in Congress, Democrats, health care, Obama, Politics, Progressives
+Posted Congress, Democrats, health care, Obama, Politics, Progressives

 bait and switch, health care, House, Nancy Pelosi, President Obama, Rahm Emanuel, reconciliation, Senate bill